LearnOnDemandSystems/docs/lod/instruction-source.md

 - [IDLx Activities](activities.md)

-    Activities fall into two broad categories: Questions and Automated.
+    Activities fall into two broad categories; Questions and Automated.

     - Questions are simply multiple choice or short answer questions.
     - Automated Activities have a script configured to run against a cloud subscription or Windows-based virtual machines running on Hyper-V in the lab.